montsieur/T1A2-web-portfolio/README.md

 The following tech stacks used for this website is: HTML, CSS, & Figma.

 ## Site Map
+Site Map was created using Draw.IO - https://www.drawio.com/

-This is a site map briefly showing the navigations to each page starting from the Home Page to either About, Works & Contact pages.
+This is a site map briefly showing the navigations to each page starting from the Home Page.Users are able to navigate to other pages such as About, Projects & Contact pages.

+As shown in some pages such as Works/Projects, users are able to navigate and enter each project directing the user to a blog page describing the project.

+Similar to the Contact page, once a user submits their request, it will direct them to a submitted page notifying the user that their form has been successfully submitted.

 In addition each page consists of a footer that navigates to other external pages such as social media, button links to download files and a button to submit a form.

 ![sitemap](docs/ssitemap.JPG)

 ## Wireframes
+Wireframes were creating using Figma - https://www.figma.com

-This wireframe is a low to mid fidelity wireframe showcasing each page; Home Page, About, Works, Contact, Submission page and blog page(s) - total of 5 blog pages and other components.
+This wireframe is a low to mid fidelity wireframe showcasing each page design and layouts; Home Page, About, Works, Contact, Submission page and blog page(s) - total of 5 blog pages and other components.
 The wireframes below will show different sizes to a responsive web design for mobile, tablet and desktop.

-Each page for each wireframe layout consists of images and text.
+Each page for each wireframe layout consists of images and text and uses a color palette generated from Coolers - https://coolors.co/.

 ### Mobile
 This is a wireframe for mobile users.
 The template uses a width of 360px.